Cloak & Dagger

 After the success of the arcade game and movie, Atari ordered a home port of Cloak & Dagger to be created.
-Programmer Dave Comstock was assigned to write the game, first for the Atari 8-bit computer line, then for the Atari 5200 (this was a common practice).
+Originally assigned to programmer Hal Canon, Hal left the project after a short time, so Dave Comstock was assigned to take over the writing the game.
+First for the Atari 8-bit computer line, then for the Atari 5200 (this was a common practice).
 Working closely with Rusty Dawes (programmer of the arcade version), Dave fired up his modified Atari 800 and started programming.

 However after working on the project for a few weeks it became apparent to Dave that in order to make the game as close to the arcade version as possible, the game would have to be larger than 16K (which was the standard at the time).
 After appealing to Atari's management, Cloak & Dagger was authorized to become the first 32K home game in Atari's history.
 Having an extra 16K of memory to work with allowed Dave to add more of the arcade game's features to the home version.
 There were going to be no compromises made with this version!